Helping your disabled child after you die

 The Trustees are responsible for managing the disabled child’s share of your estate, and are responsible for investing the funds that make up the Trust.
 They would also have the power to decide (from a class of beneficiaries named in your Will) who should receive money from the trust fund, when they should receive it, and what amount they should receive.

 A beneficiary of a disabled trust does not have an automatic right to receive anything from the trust, but only benefits if the trustees exercise their discretion in his or her favour.
 This is why a disabled child’s ability to claim means tested state benefits is preserved.
-The disabled child does not own the money in the trust but has a potential right to benefit.
+The disabled child does not own the money in the trust but has a potential right to benefit from the money in the trust.

 If you, or some you know would like some further information regarding disabled trusts then please contact one of your private client team who will be happy to discuss the matter further with you.